veo-labs/openveo-player/docs/developers/compilation.md

 # Compiling SASS files

-You can compile SASS files using the following command :
+You can compile SASS files using the following command:

     grunt compass:dist

-Or you can watch SASS files changes using the following command :
+Or you can watch SASS files changes using the following command:

     grunt

 # Compiling JavaScript files

 You'll probably want to compile AngularJS files in production, for better performance.
-You can do it using :
+You can do it using:

     grunt dist